The one-month countdown is about to begin. Thanksgiving is coming, and so is America’s favorite unofficial holiday: Black Friday.

 It’s going to take more than one email for your promotion to stand out in a customer’s inbox.
 Using email and your social channels, give customers a heads-up that a promotion is coming next week.

-If you use marketing automation software like Infusionsoft by Keap, you could also ask customers to join an early notification list to receive earlier access to your promotion.
+If you use marketing automation software like Keap, you could also ask customers to join an early notification list to receive earlier access to your promotion.
 By clicking a link, the software automatically tags them to receive the emails.
 Similarly, customers could also click a link to indicate they don’t want to hear more about the offer—allowing you to protect customers’ inboxes from unwanted clutter and your emails from being marked as spam.

 See the holiday marketing guide for an example of how one small business used this strategy to drive 80 percent of his Thanksgiving weekend sales.